- According to IEC and GB

 What is a Shielded Cable?

 Shielded cable is a specifically designed innovation used in an electrical installation that has insulating conductors encapsulated inside a standard conductive layer.
 These cables come in several builds and are designed to all follow the same principle as stated above.
-Shielded cable manufacturers design the shields’ build from any spiral copper tapes, braided copper or similar metals, and any other polymer conducting object.
-This is to help increase the protective barrier that a shielded cable provides.
+Shielded cable manufacturers design the shields from any spiral copper tapes, braided copper or similar metals, and any other polymer conducting object.
+This is to help increase the protective barrier that cable shielding provides.

 The dexterity of shielded wires makes them an excellent choice in electrical installations, as they are much safer than their counterparts.
 Mostly, the shielded cables can be tougher to handle due to their rigidity and thickness.
 A primary reason why lots of electrical technicians prefer the shielded cable is its ability to function correctly in the case where the installation is prone to electromagnetic interference.
 However, most agree that the shielded cable wire’s intrinsic nature makes its handling more complicated and lengthy.